Create an account sign-up-diamond

 Trail Highlights

 The Devil’s Humps are four Bronze Age barrows that are known as the King’s Graves.
-These graves are rumoured to be the final resting places of Vikings and are hiding buried treasures.
-In 1853, one of the Devil’s Humps was excavated (although this was not the first time), and revealed many artifacts, such as burnt bones resting on burnt earth, a whetstone, a horse’s tooth, pottery sherds and stag horns, all of which are housed in the British Museum.
+These graves are rumoured to be the final resting places of Vikings and are said to hide buried treasures.
+In 1853, one of the Devil’s Humps was excavated (although this was not the first time), and revealed artifacts such as burnt bones resting on burnt earth, a whetstone, a horse’s tooth, pottery sherds and stag horns, all of which are housed in the British Museum.
+The elevated position of the Devil’s Humps also makes them one of the best viewpoints along the Kingley Vale Walk.

 Is there a cost to enter Kingley Vale?

-No, there is no fee to enter and walk the path in Kingley Vale.
-It is managed by Natural England and they allow guests to roam for free.
+No, there is no fee to enter and walk in Kingley Vale.
+It is managed by Natural England as a National Nature Reserve and remains free to access.

-What is the closest town to the car park?
+What is the closest village to Kingley Vale?

-The closest town to the car park for the Kingley Vale Walk is West Stoke.
-It is a small town, which makes finding the car park easy.
+The closest village to the car park for the Kingley Vale Walk is West Stoke.
+It is a small village, which makes access straightforward and convenient.

-Can I eat the berries on a yew tree?
+Can you eat the berries on a yew tree?

-Although the berries look delicious, the center of them and the actual yew tree itself is poisonous.
+Although the berries may look appealing, the centre of them and the yew tree itself are poisonous.
+It is important not to eat any part of the yew trees found in Kingley Vale.

 Insider Hints for Kingley Vale Walk